 Setting up an electricity buying group with other businesses that have similar consumption patterns and load profiles is a great way to leverage purchasing power and get a good energy deal if you do it right.

-Forward purchasing of electricity through a business energy tender is not always going to attract interest from retailers if the rewards are slim for the retailer.
+Forward purchase of electricity through a business energy tender is not always going to attract interest from retailers if the rewards are slim for the retailer.

-But buying groups can give even the smallest of businesses much more clout by leveraging more purchasing power.
+But buying groups can give even the smallest of businesses much more clout by leveraging greater purchasing power.

-The basic tenet of an electricity buying group is that combining purchasing power of many, will make energy retailers fight for the greater load.
+The basic tenet of an electricity buying group is that combining the purchasing power of many will make energy retailers fight for a greater load.

 If done right, it’s a win-win for both.